decretist/Dissertation/Chapter4/burrows.md

 [^b3]: *de Penitentia* D.1 c.88 (R1), D.3 c.42 (R1), D.3 c.49 (R1),
 D.5 c.1 (R1), D.6 c.1 (R1), and D.7 c.6 (R1).
 These seven extended
-passages average 554.4 words in length. **See Friedberg, 1.XXXV, for a complete list of passages from *De vera et falsa penitentia* quoted in the *Decretum*.
-Explain rationale for omitting certain
+passages average 554.4 words in length. **See edF 1.XXXV, for a complete list of passages from *De vera et falsa penitentia* quoted in the *Decretum*.
+Explain rationale for omitting certain passages:
-passages: D.25 c.5 (R2 or Palea), *de Penitentia* D.3 c.4.5 (what
+D.25 c.5 (R2 or Palea), *de Penitentia* D.3 c.4.5 (what Friedberg
-Friedberg means by "4.5" in this context is unclear), D.3 c.45 (R2).
+means by 4.5 in this context is unclear), D.3 c.45 (R2).
+Acknowledge
-Acknowledge Karen Teresa Wagner, *De vera et falsa penitentia : an edition and study*, 1995.**
+Karen Teresa Wagner, *De vera et falsa penitentia : an edition and study*, 1995.**

 [^b4]: The division of the first-recension (R1) *dicta* into twelve sections follows the division of Gratian's *Decretum* proposed by